JeffLabonte/PyCon-2019-notes/Fantastic anti-patterns and where to fin them:  Pinpointing performance bottlenecks.md

-# Fantastic anti-patterns and where to fin them:  Pinpointing performance bottlenecks
+# Fantastic anti-patterns and where to find them:  Pinpointing performance bottlenecks

 Notes: